Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 Six research-backed therapeutic interventions for PTSD

-Cognitive-behavioral therapy (CBT) was developed in the 1950s to combine behavior and cognitive therapy for a comprehensive approach to treatment for many mental health conditions.
+Cognitive behavioral therapy (CBT) was developed in the 1950s to combine behavior and cognitive therapy for a comprehensive approach to treatment for many mental health conditions.
 It has been labeled the "gold standard" of psychotherapy by several publications and is associated with treatment success for some people with PTSD.

-PTSD treatment with CBT may focus on understanding how the traumatic event changed their perception of daily life, themselves, and the people they love.
-Understanding these changes and noticing they are new and can be changed may benefit someone with this condition.
+PTSD treatment with CBT may focus on understanding how the traumatic event changed the individual’s perception of daily life, themselves, and the people they love.
+Understanding these changes and noticing that they are new and can be changed may benefit someone with this condition.
 In addition, other forms of CBT, like exposure therapy or prolonged exposure therapy, may be practiced if someone wishes to reduce the amount of anxiety they're experiencing due to their PTSD diagnosis.

-Eye movement desensitization and reprocessing therapy (EMDR)
+1. Eye movement desensitization and reprocessing therapy (EMDR)

 EMDR is a form of therapy based on the concept of bilateral brain stimulation.
 This type of intervention involves stimulating both sides of the brain simultaneously through light movements, finger tracking, hand buzzers, throwing a ball back and forth between two hands, or other methods developed by EMDR therapists.